ucfopen/Obojobo-Docs/releases/v3.3.2/authors/oboxml_guide.md

 Tags: `<pre></pre>`

-Preformatted text will maintain it's spacing, indents, and line returns for use where spacing and font width are important.
+Preformatted text will maintain its spacing, indents, and line returns for use where spacing and font width are important.

 ```xml
 <pre>